 The chutes used for dropping mails into a mailbox are an example of inclined planed used in daily life.
-The slanting shape of the channel connected to a letterbox opening helps the mail to slide in the downward direction with ease.
-Thereby, avoiding the mailbox to get jammed or clogged.
+The slanting shape of the channel connected to a letterbox opening helps the mail to slide in the downward direction with ease, thereby avoiding the mailbox getting jammed or clogged.

-A funnel is an amalgamation of two geometric shapes, namely a cone and a cylinder.
+A funnel is an amalgamation of two geometric shapes namely, a cone and a cylinder.
 The curved part of the cone serves as an inclined plane to the fluid or the liquid poured into it.
-The slope of the inclined plane helps the fluid to slide down the cylinder easily.
+The slope of the inclined plane helps the fluid slide down the cylinder easily.

 The difference between the height of the top of a hill and the bottom of the same hill can be easily observed with the naked eye and it increases gradually while moving in the upward direction.
 Hence, hills are one of the best examples of an inclined plane in everyday life.

-The roofs of houses are generally built in a slanting shape.
-This is because when a slope is added to the roofs of houses, it helps the snow, rain, or dust to slide to the ground easily.
-Hence, home roofs are a classic example of inclined planes.
+The roofs of buildings, mostly in hilly areas, are generally built in a slanting shape.
+This is because when a slope is added to the roof of a building, it helps the snow, rain, or dust slide down the ground easily.
+Hence, these kinds of roofs are a classic example of inclined planes.